GreenPoint-InfoSec/Wordlists/README.md

 - What technologies are they using?
 - Legacy technologies?
+- What have you found in recon?

+## Tips and Tricks

 curl target and the coding language documentation to elimanate the html/js/css etc.

+Check these files for potential files missed by crawlers and search engines:

 - robots.txt
 - .gitignore